maple-labs/xMPL/README.md

 This repo contains a set of contracts to facilitate on-chain distribution of vesting earnings on an aggregated schedule.
 This allows for multiple deposits to be made to the same contract on a recurring basis with custom vesting parameters.

+## Capabilities

+xMPL inherits the core functionality from Maple's [Revenue Distribution Token](https://github.com/maple-labs/revenue-distribution-token), which allows users to lock assets to earn rewards distributions based on a vesting schedule, with the increased functionality to perform a one time asset migration for the underlying token.
+This migration will interact with the contracts defined in [mpl-migration](https://github.com/maple-labs/mpl-migration).

 ## Testing and Development
 #### Setup
 ```sh